Warning: Last items in stock!

 Offering good transparency and excellent tinting strength, Winsor & Newton’s Cotman Water Colours have been created using pigments of artist quality watercolour paints, yet available at an affordable price.
-This Windsor & Newton 45 half pan set includes a stunning array of colours in high-quality pigment.
+This Winsor & Newton 45 half pan set includes a stunning array of colours in high-quality pigment.

 A large set containing all 40 colours in the Cotman range, Winsor & Newton’s Cotman Water Colour Studio Set 45 also contains five extra pans.
 This studio set is ideal for beginners, yet also functions perfectly as professional watercolour paints.
 Imagine the wonders you could create with this highly pigmented and excellent quality Winsor & Newton 45 half pan set.